 5 killed as bus hits microbus in Gopalganj

-Five people were killed when a bus rammed into a microbus on the Faridpur-Barishal highway in Gopalganj's Maksudpur upazila this morning.
+Five persons were killed when a bus rammed into a microbus on the Faridpur-Barishal highway in Gopalganj's Maksudpur upazila yesterday.

-The accident took place at Chagolchira area around 10:45am when the Dhaka-bound bus hit the microbus, leaving five people dead on the spot and several others injured, said Officer-in-Charge of Maksudpur Police Station, Asraful Alam.
+The accident took place in the Chagolchira area around 10:45am when the Dhaka-bound bus hit the microbus, said Officer-in-Charge of Maksudpur Police Station, Ashraful Alam.

 Comments